 - To the best of our knowledge, this is the first work on selectivity estimation of twig queries on cyclic graphs.
-Previous works focus on either twig queries or cyclic graphs but not both. - We propose a prime labeling scheme to represent cyclic graphs and a binary matrix representation of prime labeling (Section 5).
+Previous works focus on either twig queries or cyclic graphs but not both. - We propose a prime labeling scheme and its binary matrix representation to represent cyclic graphs (Section V).
 We transform the matrix in order to map a node of a graph to an interval and in runtime, a query to possibly multiple intervals.
-A twodimensional histogram is used to summarize the matrix (Section 6).
-We propose an estimation algorithm with the histograms (Section 7). - We perform a performance evaluation (Section 8) that verifies our technique controls the estimation error under 1.3% for XMARK and DBLP datasets .
-In comparison, the previous work XSKETCH/TREESKETCH [16, 17] reports that it controls the error under 5%.
+A two-dimensional histogram is used to summarize the matrix (Section VI).
+We propose an estimation algorithm with the histograms (Section VII). - We perform a performance evaluation (Section VIII) that verifies our technique controls the estimation error under 1.3% for XMARK and DBLP datasets.
+In comparison, the previous work XSKETCH/TREESKETCH [16], [17]

+reports that it controls the error under 5%.
 On TREEBANK dataset, our implementation produces RMSE and NRMSE that are at least 6.8 times smaller than XSEED's [25].